asreview/asreview/docs/source/intro/datasets.rst

 .. warning::

-    If you upload your own data, make sure to remove duplicates and to retrieve  as many abstracts as possible (`don't know how?
+    When you import your data, make sure to remove duplicates and to retrieve as many abstracts as possible (`See Importance-of-abstracts blog for help
     <https://asreview.nl/blog/the-importance-of-abstracts/>`_).
 With clean data you
-    benefit most from what active learning has to offer.
+    benefit most from what :doc:`active learning <intro/about>` has to offer.